javantanna/mpx/README.md

 So where do you put that data?
 In a separate file?
 In a database?
 That's a mess.
 Files get lost.
 Databases get out of sync.
 It breaks.

 **MPX fixes this.**
-**MPX fixes this.**

 It's a video format that stores everything—the video AND all its AI metadata—in one single file.
 Hidden.
 Lossless.
 Automatically extracted.

 Think of it like this: MP4 stores the video.
 MPX stores the video plus everything an AI needs to understand it.
-Think of it like this: MP4 stores the video.
-MPX stores the video plus everything an AI needs to understand it.

 Same compatibility.
 Same playback.
 But actually useful for the AI age.

 That's it.
 That's MPX.
-That's it.
-That's MPX.

 ---

-## 🔮 The Vision (Why MPX Exists)
 ## 🔮 The Vision (Why MPX Exists)

 We're at the start of something big with AI and video.
 In the next few years, we'll be training models on billions of videos.
 Building systems that understand scenes in real-time.
 Creating experiences we can't predict yet.